ondoli0312/TCHES_Parallel_SPHINCS_plus/README.md

 2. To build our code on the Linux operating system we need the nvcc NVIDIA CUDA compiler.

 3. Each project consists of three files: cu file, c file, and cuh file.
 When building, you need to include all files.

+[Performance]

+We provide performance measurements on GPU Pascal, Ampere and Turing architectures (Geforce GTX 1070, Geforce RTX 2080ti, Geforce RTX 3090).